yfqiu98/COMP4163_NNDL/README.md

 # COMP4163_NNDL
-Material in COMP4163_Neural Network and Deep Learning
+Tutorial materials for the COMP4163_Neural Network and Deep Learning Please do not cheat if you are doing NNDL tutorial.